OnstakInc/cisco-tetration-hol/labguide/diagrams/README.md

 ![Alt Text](https://onstakinc.github.io/cisco-tetration-hol/labguide/diagrams/images/diagrams_000.png | width=100)

 To toggle flows on/off, follow the instructions for depending on whether you are using a Windows machine or a Mac.
-For Windows, press and hold Shift + Ctrl, then click.
-For Mac, press and hold Shift + ⌘, then click.
+For Windows, press and hold `Shift + Ctrl`, then click.
+For Mac, press and hold `Shift + ⌘`, then click.
 When you press these key combinations, you should see the clickable links in the panel turn a sort of greenish color, as such:

 ![Alt Text](https://onstakinc.github.io/cisco-tetration-hol/labguide/diagrams/images/diagrams_001.png)